 19. Keep the grill away from combustible material

 When setting up the grill, check that all combustible material is at a safe distance from the grill.
-Items to keep in mind are deck railing, house siding and low hanging branches.
-The manufacturer manual will provide minimum distance.
-The required distance often varying between the sides and rear.
+Items to keep in mind are deck railing, house siding and low-hanging branches.
+The manufacturer’s manual will provide a minimum distance.
+The required distance often varies between the sides and rear.
 If in doubt, maintain 10 feet (3m) clearance from all combustible material.

 20. Consider deck Traffic flow around the grill

-Place the grill on the deck as not to impede traffic.
+Place the grill on the deck so as not to impede traffic.
 Consider traffic flow to the door, stairs, table and chairs.
 You don’t want to be walking around the grill every time you go outside.
-Set the barbeque in a convenient but out of the way location on your deck.
+Set the barbeque in a convenient but out-of-the-way location on your deck.

 Bonus Deck Grilling Tip